costinchican/apimark/README.md

-APIMARK - API for Marketplace Managment
+APIMARK - REST API for Marketplace Managment

-SOFTWARE ENGINEERING WITH PYTHON
+SOFTWARE ENGINEERING WITH PYTHON - COURSE

+- Built using the Python Flask Framework
+- Implements REST Methods : POST, PUT, PATCH
+- Interface between the website and a MongoDB Non-Relational database